 For current CUD students renewing their scholarship, the semester CGPA at the conclusion of the semester must be between 3.9 - 3.94 to continue receiving a 30% tuition waiver.
-20% tuition waiver

-High school students need to have attained an academic average of between $85 - 89.9\%^$ to apply for a 20% tuition waiver.
+High school students need to have attained an academic average of between 85 - 89.9% to apply for a 20% tuition waiver.